Aprilia Racing: Superbike World Championship (SBK)

-In 1999, Aprilia entered the World Superbike Championship with a homologated special version of the RSV Mille.
+In 1999, Aprilia entered the Superbike World Championship with a homologated special version of the RSV Mille.

 They were third in the riders' championship in 2000 with rider Troy Corser, and third in manufacturers' points and fourth in rider points both in 2001 with Corser and in 2002 with Noriyuki Haga.
 Aprilia retired from the series at the end of that season.

 In February 2008, Aprilia debuted a V-4 superbike, the RSV4, for the 2009 Superbike World Championship.